Functional Fat Burning

 We have all heard that watching caloric intake, exercising, and eating low-fat foods will help us get fit and healthy.
 Still, many Americans are fatter, sicker and more depressed than ever.
 If you have tried to get to your ideal weight, feel energized again, and have healthy hormones, but find yourself struggling to reach your fitness goals, I have a few tips that might help you on your journey to wellness:

-- RESTORE THE GUT BUGS: Research (site source) has shown that the ratio of Bacteriodes to Firmicutes bacteria in your gut determine whether you will metabolize the calories you consume or store them as fat.
+- RESTORE THE GUT BUGS: Research has shown that the ratio of Bacteriodes to Firmicutes bacteria in your gut determine whether you will metabolize the calories you consume or store them as fat.
 For thousands of years, our ancestors ate fermented foods on a daily basis which fed the Bacteriodes bugs and kept them lean and healthy.
 The food we eat today is molecularly different than the food our grandparents ate—especially different from the food that our Paleolithic ancestors munched on.
-(Missing the rest of this paragraph from original source).

 - EAT HEALTHY FATS: We have been conditioned to avoid fat in our diet at all costs.
 However, you don’t have to be afraid of fats—you just need to make sure the fats you eat come from healthy sources!
 Avocados, sardines, anchovies, fish, nuts, seeds, and coconut are all great sources of healthy fats.
 They will help you have more energy, boost brain function, raise good HDL cholesterol, lower bad LDL cholesterol, protect against the buildup of plaque in your arteries, prevent belly fat, strengthen your immune system, and improve your mood.